-Practitioners from November 2017 kindly contributed to the below to help Sharmila in answering common questions about making plans to study at the Shala from a students perspective.
+Practitioners kindly contributed to the below to help Sharmila in answering common questions about making plans to study at the Shala from a students perspective.
 All recommendations have come from firsthand experiences.
 Contacts listed below are not in any way affiliated or partnered with Ashtanga Yoga Morjim.
-This is a guide only and a feel for the local resources in the area as we appreciate everyone’s personal preferences will differ when it comes to planning their path ahead.
+This is a guide only as we appreciate everyone’s personal preferences will differ when it comes to planning their path ahead.

 Where is Ashtanga Yoga Morjim and How do I get there?